xde-mcp/mastra/packages/core/src/workflows/vNext/README.md

 if (result.status === 'success') {
   console.log(result.result); // only exists if status is success } else if (result.status === 'failed') {
-  console.error(result.error); // only exists if status is failed }
+  console.error(result.error); // only exists if status is failed, this is an instance of Error }
 ```